andrewmatlock/Indux/docs/docs/elements/tabs.md

 ## Multiple Tab Groups

-`x-tabpanel` content will be part of the same tab group on the page.
+by default, `x-tabpanel` content is part of the same tab group on the page.
 For additional independent groups, give each group's content a shared value, e.g. `x-tabpanel="settings"`.
 This works the same as the `name` attribute for radio buttons.

 ::: frame !gap-12 items-center
 <div class="col gap-2">